-SRP is a plan described in Section 403(b) of the Internal Revenue Code.
+SRP is a defined contribution plan described in Section 403(b) of the Internal Revenue Code.
+Under SRP, you may elect to make SRP Contributions each pay period.
 SRP is funded entirely by SRP Contributions made by participants.
-These SRP Contributions as well as any Rollover Contributions, as adjusted for any investment gains or losses, make up your retirement savings account from which you can draw additional retirement income.
-The SRP is referred to as a Defined Contribution Plan because the contributions are defined, and the benefits you receive from SRP depend on the Vested value of your retirement savings account at the time you retire or otherwise terminate employment.
-These benefits are tax-deferred.
-This means you pay no income taxes on your benefits until you withdraw amounts from your retirement savings account.
+These SRP Contributions as well as any rollover contributions, as adjusted for any investment gains or losses, make up your SRP retirement savings account from which you can draw additional retirement income.
+SRP is a defined contribution plan because the contributions are defined, and the benefits you receive from SRP depend on the Vested value of your SRP retirement savings account at the time you receive your benefits.
+These benefits accrue tax-deferred.
+This means you pay no income taxes on your benefits until you withdraw amounts from your SRP retirement savings account.

-We encourage you to read this SPD carefully and share it with your family.
+We encourage you to read this SPD carefully.

-If you have questions about your SRP benefits, call the Benefits Office at 773-702-9634 or send an e-mail to benefits@uchicago.edu.
+If you have questions about your SRP benefits, call the Benefits Office at 773-702-9634 or send an email to benefits@uchicago.edu.
 You may request a hard copy of this document by contacting the Benefits Office, and one will be provided free of charge.